AdobeDocs/journey-optimizer-b2b.en/help/user/content/sms-authoring.md

 1. Simulate content for a selected lead.

-   Select any of the leads listed on the left and the SMS preview on the page updates for the corresponding lead.
+   Select any of the leads listed on the left.
+The SMS preview on the page updates for the selected lead.

    You can also select a lead from the selector above the preview space to update the SMS preview on the page for the corresponding lead.